 Litigation Limitation: Due to the nature of the therapeutic process and the fact that it often involves making a full disclosure with regard to many matters which may be of a confidential nature, it is agreed that should there be legal proceedings (such as, but not limited to divorce and custody disputes, injuries, lawsuits, etc.), neither you (client) nor your attorney, nor anyone else acting on your behalf will call on me to testify in court or at any other proceeding, nor will a disclosure of the psychotherapy records be requested.

 Consultation: I consult regularly with other professionals regarding my clients; however, the client's name or other identifying information is never disclosed.
 The client's identity remains completely anonymous and confidentiality is fully maintained.

 * Considering all of the above exclusions, if it is still appropriate, upon your request, I will release information to any agency/person you specify unless I conclude that releasing such information might be harmful in any way.

 If you need to speak with me between sessions to alert me of an emergency, please call 404-316-5056.
 Your call will be returned as soon as possible.
 Messages are checked daily If an emergency situation arises that requires immediate attention, you may call the emergency National Suicide Hotline at 800-784-2433 or dial 911.
 If a life-threatening crisis should occur, you agree to contact a crisis hotline, call 911 or go to a hospital emergency room.

-Session payments via credit or debit card can be processed through Google Checkout.
+Session payments via credit or debit card can be processed through PayPal via this website.
 Individual sessions are generally purchased in 60-minute increments.
 Joining an online Support Group requires a four- session commitment and can be purchased in four-session increments.

 Current rates for therapeutic services are posted on my website.